-Comparable earnings increased by \$173 million or \$0.11 per share for the three months ended December 31, 2016 compared to the same period in 2015.
-Comparable earnings per share in 2016 includes the dilutive effect of issuing 161 million common shares in 2016.
+Comparable earnings increased by \$175 million for the three months ended December 31, 2016 compared to the same period in 2015.

 The 2016 increase in comparable earnings was primarily the net effect of:

 - higher earnings from U.S. Natural Gas Pipelines due to incremental earnings from Columbia following the July 1, 2016 acquisition and higher ANR transportation revenue resulting from higher rates effective August 1, 2016 - higher interest expense from debt issuances and lower capitalized interest - higher earnings from Mexico Natural Gas pipelines primarily due to earnings from Topolobampo beginning in July 2016 - lower earnings from Liquids Pipelines due to the net effect of lower volumes on Marketlink and higher volumes on Keystone pipeline - higher earnings from Western Power due to higher realized prices on generated volumes and termination of the Alberta PPAs - higher earnings from Natural Gas Storage due to higher realized natural gas storage price spreads.